Open In Colab

 df_admit

-Let’s encode the binary gender column as 0/1
+Let’s encode the binary predictor variable gender as 0/1

 #build the encoder